ellyofreitas/express-scaffold-ts/README.md

-# Boilerplate for API express
+# Scaffold for API express

 ## Install